Investigation Underway After Man Injured During Standoff : My Cowichan Valley Now

 They say on April 7 at 1:42 p.m., Comox Valley RCMP received a complaint of a man causing disturbance at a residence.

-Officers arrived at the scene and told him he was under arrest, but the man had produced a weapon before barricading himself inside, refusing to leave.
+Officers arrived at the scene and told him he was under arrest, but the man reportedly produced a weapon before barricading himself inside, refusing to leave.

 They say that the Island District emergency response team were deployed to the home, where at 10:45 p.m., the man was arrested.
 The IIO adds that he suffered a serious, but non-life-threatening injury while being arrested, resulting in him going to a hospital.